What makes a job “good”?

 Aspen Institute’s Good Jobs Strategy

-The Aspen Institute's framework defines how a good job needs to meet people's basic needs, as well as offer conditions for engagement and motivation.
+The Aspen Institute's framework defines how a good job needs to meet people's basic needs, as well as offer conditions for employee engagement and motivation.
 It encourages businesses to consider efforts in these areas:WORK PROVIDES BASIC NEEDS

 - PAY & BENEFITS: Fair for the work and compared to others, meets needs